UkiDLucas/book-wabi-sabi/en/Wabi Sabi.md

 #### Imperfection in Wabi Sabi

 The concept of imperfection is at the core of meaning of Wabi Sabi.
-Japanese, over many centuries learned to appreciate ideals of natural simplicity, especially valuable are objects that has provided a useful value over a very long time.
+Japanese, over many centuries learned to appreciate ideals of natural simplicity, where especially valuable are objects that have proved to be useful over a very long time.

-The closest examples in Western culture that I can think is a pocket knife, swing chair, or golden heirloom grandpa's watch that has been passed over the generations.
+The closest examples in Western culture that I can think are a pocket knife, swing chair, or golden heirloom grandpa's watch that has been passed over the generations.

 In Japan, the hand made tea bowl with an odd shape, or an intentional imperfections could provide infinitely more value to the connoisseur than a perfect factory specimen.
 I think, that intuitively we all can understand and appreciate handiwork that is imperfect, yet better than perfect.

-Today, we are living in the modern culture were perfection is a norm and requirement.
-Perfect grades, perfect body, perfect and newest versions to things we posses.
+Today, we are living in the culture were perfection is a norm and requirement.
+Perfect grades, plastic perfect body, perfect and newest versions to things we posses.
 So many of us do not attempt great things because we know we have no shot at perfect execution.

 In fact the saying "Do not let perfect stand in the way of good" is one of the most important things a person should learn.
 Some of the modern examples of imperfect things that are simply amazing are: